antzkr/Video-rescale-repair-script/README.md

 # INSTALLATION

 Execute script with the first parameter to the source videos directory and the second parameter to the destination videos directory.
-Script can be run as unpriviledged user:
+Script can be run as unprivileged user:

     ./video-rescale-repair-script-vX.sh (source-dir) (target-dir)